midtown-ai/glossary/glossary/o.md

 # Offline Learning

- ~ learning from stored and aging data!
+ ~ learning from stored and aging data! (also no use of a human, no interaction with the world)

  Offline and [online learning] concepts are not specific to [reinforcement learning] and different from [Off-policy learning] / [on-policy learning], many learning systems can be categorised as online or offline (or somewhere in-between).